ecopages/radiant/packages/radiant/README.md

 Ideal for any kind of projects, Radiant provides a lightweight alternative to full web components implementations, reducing unnecessary overhead.

+For more details, see [go to the docs page](https://radiant.ecopages.app/).

 ## How to install it

 ```sh